Tomentos/JTT_Tutorials/README.md

 For any non-public server source, you will be able to enter the link to the remote and that's gonna be it.
 You will be promted for a login (if required by the server) when you push and pull the code.

 For public sources, like GitHub, things are a little different.
 GitHub is already integrated into most editors, so this makes things easier.
 You can simply click on the button offering you to add a GitHub remote.
 This will bring up a pop-up on which you have to press *"Allow"*.
 This will open a window in your browser, requesting you to log into GitHub.
 After doing that successfully, you will get a dropdown menu, allowing you to filter and choose from all repositories for which you have editing rights.
-If you enter a new name, it will automatically create that repository when you push the code.

 ![img6](./img/img6.png "Documentation Image 6")